AndresLDF/ML-Zoomcamp-Midterm-Project/README.md

 8. Set the url to https://cspredictor.onrender.com/predict
 9. set the JSON content with teh required information (JSON body example below)
 10. Send the request
-11. Check the response, it should be a number, it is the Compresion Strenght in MPa
+11. Check the response; it should be a number, which represents the Compression Strength in MPa.